xwdeng/MiniProxyPool/README.md

 # Mini Proxy Pool
-The Mini Proxy Pool is a package to help provide active proxy server resources.
+The Mini Proxy Pool is a package to help provide valid proxy server resources.

 # Main Feature
 Here are just a few of the things that Mini Proxy Pool does well:

-- Free proxies
+- Light-weighted
   The main purpose of this project is to provide a simple way to maintain an active proxy pool with high quality proxy server resources.
-By default, all the proxies are loaded from free websites.
+Proxies sources can be from both websites or files.

 - Easy embedded in your own project
   All the services in this package are running as daemon services.
 It is easy to setup the proxy into other projects.